harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 Remember, each of these methods has its own use cases and trade-offs.
 It's important to choose the one that best fits your needs based on the specific requirements of your program.

----

-- If global variables have to be used, it's strongly encouraged to use a global constant variable.

 ### Explicit namespace qualifier ::
-- The `::` symbol is an operator called the **scope resolution operator**.
+- The `::` symbol is an operator called the <mark class="hltr-trippy">scope resolution operator</mark>.
 	- The identifier to the left of the `::` symbol identifies the namespace that the name to the right is contained within (e.g. `namespace::variable`).
 	- If no identifier on the left is provided, the global namespace is assumed.
 - For example, `std::cout` means `cout` that is declared in namespace `std`.
-- When an identifier includes a namespace prefix, the identifier is called a **qualified name**.
+- When an identifier includes a namespace prefix, the identifier is called a <mark class="hltr-trippy">qualified name</mark>.

 ### Using namespace std
-- There is a way to omit a namespace whenever a function/variable is used from that namespace, and that is to use a **using directive**.
+- There is a way to omit a namespace whenever a function/variable is used from that namespace, and that is to use a <mark class="hltr-trippy">using directive</mark>.
 - The using directive statement is structured like `using namespace namespaceIdentifier;`.
 	- For example, `using namespace std;`.
 Once this is in place, `cout` can be called instead of `std::cout`.